-- The Supervisory Board generally strives to ensure that its composition is always such that its members collectively have the knowledge, skills and specialist experience required to undertake its duties properly. - Fundamental requirements for the members of the Supervisory Board are personal integrity, sufficient life experience and professional experience, independence and good communication skills.
-Furthermore, the members must have a basic knowledge of business, corporate law and industry-specific technical information, as well as knowledge of the Manz Group, or they must be willing to acquire such knowledge at the beginning of their term in office.
-In addition, members of the Supervisory Board must clearly demonstrate that, taking account of their other professional responsibilities and seats on other supervisory boards, they have sufficient time to devote to their duties as a member of the company's Supervisory Board. - The Supervisory Board should always be composed of members who collectively have the required special skills and experience from various specialist fields that are essential to the company.
-The Supervisory Board takes its aims regarding its composition into consideration when making election nominations at the general meeting and attempts to fulfill the following competence profile for the overall board: - Experience as a member of senior management at a medium-sized company - Knowledge and experience in the application of accounting principles and internal control procedures
+- The Supervisory Board generally strives to ensure that its composition is always such that members collectively have the knowledge, skills and specialist experience required to undertake their duties properly. - Fundamental requirements for the members of the Supervisory Board are personal integrity, sufficient professional and life experience, independence, and solid communication skills.
+Furthermore, members must have basic knowledge of business, corporate law and industry-specific technology, as well as knowledge of the Manz Group, or they must be willing to acquire such knowledge at the beginning of their term of office.
+In addition, members of the Supervisory Board must clearly demonstrate that, taking account of their other professional responsibilities and seats on other supervisory boards, they have sufficient time to devote to their duties as a member of the company's Supervisory Board.

-- Knowledge and experience in the mechanical engineering industry or in other industries in which the Manz Group is active - Experience in management at companies with international operations - As a rule, only the following categories of people should be nominated as Supervisory Board members: - people below the age of 70 and - people who have not already served as a member of the Supervisory Board for five full terms within the meaning of section 102 (1) of the AktG or for 25 years, unless special circumstances justify making an exception in a specific case. - As part of the selection process, the Supervisory Board will endeavor to submit nominations at the Annual General Meeting to ensure that female members are included if they have appropriate qualifications. - The Supervisory Board should include at least two independent members as defined in the German Corporate Governance Code regarding ownership structure. - b) Implementation of goals for composition, competence profile and diversity
+- The Supervisory Board is always to be composed of members who collectively have the required special skills and experience from various specialist fields that are essential to the company.
+The Supervisory Board considers its composition goals when making election nominations at the annual general meeting and attempts to fulfill the following competence profile for the overall board: - Experience as a member of senior management at a medium-sized company - Knowledge and experience in the application of accounting principles and internal controlling procedures - Knowledge and experience in the mechanical engineering industry or in other industries in which the Manz Group is active - Experience in management at companies with global operations - As a rule, only the following categories of people should be nominated as Supervisory Board members: - people below the age of 70, and - people who have not already served as a member of the Supervisory Board for five full terms within the meaning of section 102(1) German Stock Corporation Act (AktG) or for 25 years, unless special circumstances justify making an exception in a specific case. - As part of the selection process, the Supervisory Board will endeavor to submit nominations at the annual general meeting to ensure that female members are included if they have appropriate qualifications. - The Supervisory Board should include at least two independent members as defined in the German Corporate Governance Code regarding ownership structure. - b) Implementation of goals for composition, competence profile and diversity

-Apart from failure to achieve the desired percentage of women, the Manz AG Supervisory Board is fulfilling all of the aforementioned goals for composition and fulfills the competence profile in its current state.
+Apart from having not yet achieved the desired percentage of women, the Manz AG Supervisory Board is currently fulfilling all of the aforementioned goals for composition and the competence profile.
 The Supervisory Board members have the professional and personal qualifications seen as necessary based on their professional experience and expert knowledge, as well as their personal characteristics.
 Overall, they are familiar with the Manz Group and with the sector in which the company works.